lazysasha/barista-service/assignment.md

 - Return the `Delivery` as the result of the `makeBeverage` method
 - Add the appropriate annotations (see `OrderPersister`)

 In the `DeliveryCounterResource` we will create a fully reactive endpoint that can be opened as a stream by a browser.
-The stream contains JSON content
+The stream contains JSON content.

 - Create a GET endpoint with path `/outcounter` and which produces `test/event-stream` media types
 - Add the `@SseElementType` annotation with `application/json` media type